pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 ![Weights of the first layer for a multilayer network](/media/img/part2/weights_64_32_16_10.png){: .center-image .modal-image }

 It is way more difficult to see digits in the weights.
-However we can see small areas which are really bright of dark.
+However, we can see small areas which are really bright of dark.
 These small areas correspond to small shapes which are discriminating.

-For example on the image of the 5th row and 7th column we can see a bright area which is looking for the presence of black pixels there.
+For example, on the image of the 5th row and 7th column we can see a bright area which is looking for the presence of black pixels there.
 This neuron will output a positive value for digits where these pixels are black.
 This is the case for 8 and 6.
 On the contrary, It will output negative values for a 3 or a 9.
 Consequently, it allows to discriminate the digits with a closed loop at the bottom and those which have not got one.

 The next layers will then combine these *basic features* to create more complex ones.
-And finally the last layer will take these *deep features* created by the first layers as input to take the final decision.
+And finally, the last layer will take these *deep features* created by the first layers as input to take the final decision.

 ## Deep features